DataDog/chaos-controller/README.md

 This project has been created using [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).
 Please follow the documentation to make any changes in this project.
 Here are the few things you have to know.

+## chaos-fi-controller chart

+Note that the Helm chart is located in the `k8s-resources` [repo](https://github.com/DataDog/k8s-resources/tree/master/k8s/chaos-fi-controller).

+Remember to update the chart with any updates to the CRDs or RBAC rules.

 ## Releasing a new version of the controller

 You can manually build images on build-stable and staging (and prod when on master) environment from Gitlab.
 It'll then take the short commit SHA as a tag.